Sohob/VeryLinkedIN/Subteam1/README.md

 -UserReported_UserName(String): UserName of the user being reported -reason(String): Reason of report
--reviewed(bool): Boolean to indicate weather a report was viewed or not
+-reviewed(bool): Boolean to indicate weather a report was viewed or not -issued_date(Date Time): The date the report was issued

 Please document your code! :)